Enterprise-CMCS/eAPD/.github/ISSUE_TEMPLATE/content.md

 ---
 name: Content
 about: Content Issue template
-title: '[Content Issue]'
+title: "[Content Issue]"
-labels: content,design
+labels: content
 assignees: ''

 ---

 Link or add dependencies to any applicable issues.